 Stephens College Theatre Department

 I have something to admit.
 I knew very little about the workings of a play production until I attended college, Stephens College to be exact.
 I was aware of this about myself, but you know, I had NO IDEA how much I didn’t know, you know?
-Enter technical theatre hours.
+Enter required technical theater hours.

 A Christmas Story Performing Arts in Children’s Education December 2004

 I’m an over achiever.
 It’s terrible how much of an over achiever I can be at times.
 Anyway, we were required to have 100 hours.
 I finished with 200.
 See?
 Truthfully, I found I loved crewing backstage.
-My first experience was when I worked on the stage properties crew and I’ll never forget it.
-I enjoyed it so much that one summer I served as prop mistress at the Okoboji Summer Theatre, Stephens’ summer theatre venue.

-I’m virtually an expert (because I’ve been around since dirt was invented) on stage properties.
-A combination of art and theatre, using one’s imagination and ingenuity, stage properties are important to the overall effect of the production.
+Now, I’m virtually an expert (because I’ve been around since dirt was invented) on stage properties.
+A combination of art and theater, using one’s imagination and ingenuity, stage properties are important to the overall effect of the production.
 Think about it.
 What is an important prop used in Into the Woods?
 The milk cow.
 How about in Seussical?
 The clover!